 According to the Bible, disciples of Jesus Christ must worship the one triune God all the time by loving God with all our heart, mind, soul, and strength.
 By God’s design, we maintain this lifestyle of worship by gathering each Sunday at Jireh Place to worship God together.
 Here's what to expect:

-- LENGTH: The worship service begins at 10:30 AM and lasts until 12:00 PM.
+- LENGTH: The worship service begins at 9:00 AM.
+Sunday school begins at 10:30 AM.

 - WHAT TO WEAR: We have no dress code.
 Some people wear suits and dresses.
 Other people wear t-shirts and jeans.
 Come dressed comfortably.

 - WELCOME: We want to welcome visitors, not draw unnecessary attention to them.
 So when you visit us for the first time, we will not ask you to stand or give your name.
 However, if you want more information about the church, you can fill out an information card at the welcome table.
 And please feel free to mingle after the service.
 We would love to meet you!

 - CHILDREN: We believe that children enhance our

 corporate worship.
 So, we encourage you to keep your children with you during